-The reasons for the use of robot simulation may vary between different companies.
-The common factor is usually that they all want to get more out of their equipment investments and minimize errors later in the process.
+The reasons for using a robot simulation may vary between different companies.
+At Prodtex we have found one common factor, companies all want to get more out of their equipment investments, both optimising robot operation and minimising errors before implementation.

 Prodtex can support your robot project with offline programming, calibration and commissioning.
 Our staff have experience from work with robotics projects in automated module manufacturing of houses, heavy welding in shipbuilding, automation of drilling applications with high precision in the aerospace industry as well as numerous projects in arc welding.
 Our broad expertise in robotics will provide full support for the introduction of robotics into your production.